 — Christine Winn, Senior Vice President, MD Anderson Cooper Cancer Institute

 Setting up a ride isn’t enough.
 Even if the patient has all the relevant information at the time of booking, consistent communication in the days leading up to the ride is imperative to ensure they are ready at the time of pick up.
-At RoundTrip, our no-show rate is ~3% because we communicate to the patient multiple times prior to the ride and learn of any issues with insurance or changes to the appointment up front, not an hour after the ride was supposed to occur.
+At Roundtrip, our no-show rate is ~3% because we communicate to the patient multiple times before the ride and learn of any issues with insurance or changes to the appointment up front, not an hour after the ride was supposed to occur.

 The real-time status

 Transparency across the entire transportation sequence is essential.
 Patients and care coordinators need to know about ride status and on-time performance, for all levels of vehicles.
-Communication about late rides or will-call trips is time-sensitive and not every healthcare organization has a full-time transportation manager to watch and coordinate each ride and adjust schedules or ride times accordingly.
+Communication about late rides or will-call trips is time-sensitive, and not every healthcare organization has a full-time transportation manager to watch and coordinate each ride and adjust schedules or ride times accordingly.